RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a large mixing bowl, combine the grated cassava, coconut milk, water, condensed milk, eggs, cheese, and melted butter.
+In a large mixing bowl, combine the grated cassava, coconut milk, coconut water, condensed milk, eggs, grated cheese, and melted butter.

-Once the cassava cake is firm, remove the foil and spread the topping evenly.
+Once the cassava base feels mostly firm, remove the foil and spread the topping evenly.

 8/15/2025